Let me take you on a journey of how working with spoken word evolved for me over time as an inspiration for your own process of discovery.

 May be you are also beginning to feel inspired to play with language and the frequency of words.
 May be you want to write your own poetry of indivisible life and explore other types of creative writing?

 It is important to remain artful around conceptually knowing principles of language that is aligned to embodied non-separation.
-Ultimately this practical knowledge is useful as a guiding principle, but the manifestation of creatively expressed spoken word as embodied inseparable life will naturally begin to happen spontaneously, in unexpected ways and not strategically.
+Ultimately this practical knowledge is useful as a guiding principle, but the manifestation of creatively expressed spoken word as embodied inseparable life will naturally begin to happen spontaneously, in unexpected ways and not strategically, the more the whole body can feel and sense and be what it simply is.

 The invitation is now to consider if you feel mostly drawn to experimenting with the reality of no separation via